cyc10n3/WPSpider/README.md

 # WPScan Web Interface (beta version)
 A centralized dashboard for running and scheduling WordPress scans powered by wpscan utility.
-It also offers to show scan history and result in user-friendly form.
+It also offers to view/delete scan history and result in user-friendly form.

 ## Key Features